 You will notice that we’ve pointed to terrain changes where volume has been removed(not added).
 We can see how a couple of small piles have been flatted, moved couple of walls, and one recess in the flatted surface is formed.
 These areas refer to CUT-volume.

 Compare results of Cut-Fill analysis and contours in CAD-software

 To simplify the comparison of Cut-Fill results with contours in CAD-software prepare the visualization in Strayos-platform.

-Close CutFill feature, return to main view and select “Annotation & Layers” from the menu.
+Close the CutFill feature, return to the main view, and select “Annotation & Layers” from the menu.

-Go to “Layers” tab and make following changes:
+Go to the “Layers” tab and make the following changes: